 All of our courses are supported by Moodle and in that sense they are all blended.
 As a result of COVID19, all of our courses now also include live online lectures which helps in minimising contact and travel on public transport.
 Our part-time programmes tend to involve more online study, while full time courses tend to be more classroom based.
 As we develop new courses, such as our BA (Hons) in Psychology, they will be designed from the beginning as blended learning programmes.

-COVID19 Update 4 Jan: College Online teaching & exams; Schools open on 11th January Dismiss
+COVID19 Update 8 April: College Online teaching & exams; Schools fully open from April 12 Dismiss